Islam’s Worst Enemy: the Quran

 Quran 33 makes clear that the prophet lusted after his adopted son’s wife, forced him to divorce her, and then married her himself.
 To avoid outrage about this act, which – beyond the obvious concerns – the culture of his time would call incest, Mohammad pontificates that Allah commanded it.
 Why?
 To teach that adopted children are not real children after all, thus marrying their wives is not incest (Quran 33:37).
 Lovely!
 To avoid further outrage about exceeding the four-wife limit from Quran 4:3, he says that he – and only he– has the right to marry in excess of four wives.
 In fact, Allah gave him the right to have sex with any woman who offers herself to him (Quran 33:50).
 Conversely, a few sentences later he commands that his wives be cloistered, and remain celibate after he dies (Quran 33:53).
 How convenient!

 Now, the Quran teaches that Mohammad is the moral exemplar for Muslims (Quran 3:31, 68:4).
 It even does so within the very chapter just cited (Quran 33:21).
 This raises serious questions – namely, how Mohammad is both the model of lawfulness and simultaneously exempt from the laws?
 But more disturbingly, it means a consistent Muslim is required to believe there’s nothing objectively wrong with rape, slavery, sex trafficking, pederasty, and even to believe these are behaviors befitting of humanity’s moral representative.
 The Muslim defense of the prophet’s behavior is claiming “presentism.”
 That is, saying his behavior is not acceptable by today’s standards, but was moral then.
 But this contradicts that he is the ultimate moral exemplar, and that the Quran makes all things clear (Quran 16:89).
+And all of this, of course, contradicts the claim that the Quran is full of perfect, timeless, harmonious moral truths.

 Summary